rus8/sofar-obj-det/data-eval/README.md

 # Evaluation

-The main purpose is to select only single person labels in particular dataset and count important images and objecs.
+The main purpose is to select only single person labels in particular datasets and count important images and objecs.

 # Kitti Dataset
 Among lot of various road environment datasets there are two which are useful    for our problem: